bentonatura/homepage/_pages/cv.md

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+* 2013 - 2014: Research Assistant at the Research Institute for Discrete Mathematics, University of Bonn
+  * Timing in VLSI-Project in cooperation with IBM

+* 2016 - 2017: Research Assistant at the Research Institute for Discrete Mathematics, University of Bonn
+  * Routing in VLSI-Project in cooperation with IBM

 Skills
 ======
 * Skill 1